 1958.
 The legendary Corvette Stingray is introduced.
 Maurice Richard is named athlete of the year.
 Quebec’s total budget reaches $506 million.
 Today it’s 65 billion.
 That spring Benoit Beauregard, office clerk in a poultry-packing business, and his associate Guy Lauzon decide they want a bigger piece of the pie…a chicken pie.
 Together they scraped up $50,000, a huge amount at the time, buy a garage in Saint-Jean-Baptiste-de-Rouville in the Montérégie region, and turn it into a chicken processing facility.
 Québec Poultry is born.

 The business wass the birthplace of the Flamingo brand and the starting point of a venture that became the spark that ignites the stellar rise of the Quebec poultry industry.

-On exactly June 3, the Québec Poultry company launched with twenty employees.
+It was precisely on June 3, 1958, that the Quebec Poultry company began its activities with about twenty employees in St-Jean-Baptiste-de-Rouville.
 The hourly wage: $0.60.
 The young company started out bringing chickens, capons and turkeys to market.
 It produced 1.8 million kilos of poultry meat.
 In no time at all, Quebec Poultry’s sales grew at a rate of 25% a year, an enviable but brutal pace, requiring an enormous amount of labour.